nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/rest-operator.md

 Never use `arguments`, opt to use rest syntax `...` instead.

-{% hint style="warning" %}
-Why? `...` is explicit about which arguments you want pulled.
+> Why? `...` is explicit about which arguments you want pulled.
 Plus, rest arguments are a real Array, and not merely Array-like like `arguments`.
-{% endhint %}

 ```javascript
 // bad